pranjal-ai-coder/ZARA-AI-AGENT-/ZARA_SYSTEM_DOWNLOAD.md

 - 🪟 Recommended for Windows systems
 - 📁 Keep all extracted files inside the same folder
 - 🚫 Do not modify core directories unless required
 ---

+## ⚠️ IMPORTANT SYSTEM NOTICE

+- 🔐 During first-time setup, if Gemini login is skipped or not completed properly, the AI memory system will NOT initialize.
+- 🧠 In that case, permanent memory and session storage features will remain inactive.
+- 🚫 This setup option is shown only once for security reasons and cannot be re-triggered later.
+- 🔄 If this step is missed, a full reinstall of the system package will be required to reinitialize memory and setup flow.

+---

 # 🤖 ZARA AI AGENT
 **Advanced Experimental AI System**